Useful information on Anthony Nolan, the stem cell donor register and blood cancer

 - Anthony Nolan uses its register to match potential stem cell donors to blood cancer patients in desperate need of a stem cell transplant.

-- We need more men aged 16–30 to sign up as they are underrepresented on the register.
-Young men currently make up only 18% of our register, but they provide an astonishing 55% of all donations.
+- The charity needs more men aged 16–30 to sign up as they are underrepresented on the register.
+Young men currently make up only 18% of the Anthony Nolan register, but they provide an incredible 55% of all donations.

 - Young people are also most likely to be chosen to donate as they provide better outcomes for patients, and are less likely to have long-term health problems which might delay or prevent donation.

-- We urgently need more people from minority ethnic backgrounds to sign up as stem cell donors.
+- Anthony Nolan urgently needs more people from minority ethnic backgrounds to sign up as stem cell donors.
 Patients who are White Caucasian have a 72% chance of finding the best match from an unrelated donor.
 This drops to a 37% chance for patients from minority ethnic backgrounds.

 - Every 14 minutes, someone is diagnosed with blood cancer or a related disorder.